nickj95/marks_analysis/README.md

 -   **File Types**: CSV, HTML, LaTeX
 -   **Usage**: The markdown_files directory contains detailed breakdown tables of the analysis results.
 These files include:
     -   **CSV**: Easily importable into spreadsheet software for further analysis or reporting.
-    -   **HTML**: Suitable for viewing in web browsers or embedding into web pages and reports.
+    -   **HTML**: Suitable for viewing in web browsers or embedding into reports.
     -   **LaTeX**: Ideal for inclusion in presentations if needed.

 These breakdown tables provide comprehensive statistical summaries for different categories (e.g., examiners, papers) and can be used for further analysis and documentation.